-Several long-term "special" projects are proposed in this chapter while the next chapter, 6, proposes an implementation plan that realizes the projects.
+Several long-term 'special' projects are proposed in this chapter while the next chapter, 6, proposes an implementation plan that realizes the projects.
 The following City and ward projects are proposed to expand the existing parks and open space products in a manner that aids in developing a complete network (within the context of the revised parks and open space classifications).

-It is important to note that the parks classification system described in the upcoming ward sections address revitalization or repurposing of existing park facilities.
+It is important to note that the parks classification system described in the upcoming ward sections addresses revitalization or re-purposing of existing park facilities.
 It is also important to note that parks are presented on a priority basis.
 Priority one facilities are the projects required to establish a City-wide network (by filling network gaps).
-Priority two facilities are existing sites that retain the network, while priority three projects are available for repurposed use based on resident desire.
+Priority two facilities are existing sites that retain the network, while priority three projects are available for re-purposed use based on resident desire.
 All work within these parks is to conform to the classification descriptions described in chapter four.